sahmwel/northsyde-mash/README.md

 # Northsyde Backend API

-Northsyde is a global cultural platform connecting Northern Nigerian music, sports, nightlife, and creative experiences with the world.
+Northsyde is a global cultural platform connecting Nigerian/UK music, sports, nightlife, and creative experiences with the world.
 This backend API powers the platform, handling user authentication, event management, and media uploads.

 ## ✨ Features